JChristensen/Timezone/README.md

 - A **TZTime** Object to handle and manipulate time, avoiding the direct use of the standard `time` lib.
 - A **utzlist** Object with some pre-defined American TimeZone definitions.

+# Limitation
+- Epoch!
+This library relies on the system `time` library.
+Due to that fact, calculating timezone specific values before teh system Epoch (2000 for upy, 1970 for unix) fails.

 # Installation
 ## MIP
 Install `utztime` with [mpremote](https://docs.micropython.org/en/latest/reference/packages.html#installing-packages-with-mpremote) into `/lib/utztime` on the device.